 Summary

-“Last Child in the Woods,” written by Richard Louv, stresses the importance of saving our children from “nature-deficit disorder” (2008).
+“Last Child in the Woods,” written by Richard Louv, stresses the importance of saving our children from “nature-deficit disorder” (2008, p. #).
 Although it is not technically a medical diagnosis, Louv uses the term to describe the current lack of outdoor experiences and the consequences that come with it.
-To support his idea, he includes research studies, personal experiences, and interviews on the topic of the between nature and child development.
+To support his idea, he includes research studies, personal experiences, and interviews on the topic of the associations between nature and child development.
 The book also contains information as to why children are less involved in nature, and provides ideas on how this problem can be resolved.

-One of the most prevalent topics Louv discusses throughout the book is the relationship between nature and various developmental aspects.
+One of the most important/prevalent topics Louv discusses throughout the book is the relationship between nature and various developmental aspects.
 Studies have shown that outdoor exposure can lead to positive social, cognitive, spiritual, and physical development.
 According to the author’s findings, the symptoms from Attention Deficit Hyperactivity Disorder (ADHD), depression and anxiety, are all lowered when a child is exposed to nature.
 The outdoors offers stimulating environments that can help children pay attention, become less stressed, and be creative.
-Consequently, it has been shown there is an increase in performance from children who attend environment-based education programs.
+Consequently, it has been shown there is an increase in academic performance from children who attend environment-based education programs.
 Nature also provides children with intensified spiritual experiences.
 They feel the sense that there is more to the world than just their human existence and can be humbled by these experiences.
 Organizations such as Outward Bound can be therapeutic for children and provide them with self-confidence, a respect for nature, and social, leadership and problem-solving skills.

-Louv addresses reasons why children are on the verge of getting “nature-deficit disorder,” and the negative consequences that come with it.
-As more and more buildings get built, farmland and forests are becoming smaller, gone completely.
-It has become difficult for kids to access natural play areas, and even if they can, there are restrictions and liabilities that can further prevent the child to explore nature.
+Louv addresses reasons why children are on the verge of experiencing/getting “nature-deficit disorder,” and the negative consequences that come with it.
+As more and more buildings get built, farmland and forests are becoming smaller, in some place they are gone completely.
+It has become difficult for children/kids to access natural play areas, and even if they can, there are restrictions and liabilities that can further prevent the child to explore nature freely.
 Another limiting factor to a child’s nature play is their parents.
 There has been a fear instilled in many adults that prohibits them from encouraging their children to discover the outdoors.
-Although there are some valid safety concerns being outside, Louv suggests that children learn safety skills from being exposed to nature, such as protection and awareness.
+Although there are some valid safety concerns about being outside, Louv suggests that children learn safety skills from being exposed to nature, such as protection and awareness- expand.
 Today children are becoming more depressed, stressed and overweight, which Louv believes are all problems that can be helped with nature.

 Louv offers a variety of ways that people can save kids from “nature-deficit disorder.”
 Because children spend many hours at school, environment-based school programs should start incorporating nature into children’s every day lives.
 Organizing field trips to parks, farms, and creeks are beneficial learning experiences.
 Providing more open, natural areas for kids to play, as opposed to blacktops and sports courts, can allow for more exploration.
 Getting children involved in outdoor camps can enhance their emotional and social well-being.
 Near the end of the book, Louv shares hope that young adults will become aware of “nature-deficit disorder” and want to do something about it.
 He is optimistic that future generations will gain experience and knowledge regarding this issue, and pursue careers dedicated to getting children back into nature.